Recruiters share their nightmare interview stories to help you avoid cringe-worthy mistakes.

 Skipping the due diligence

 Professionals who appear confused about which company and what position they are interviewing for can bring the conversation to a halt before it even begins.
 The mix-up cannot be explained away by the fact that the professional is applying for a dozen or more similar jobs.
 Mispronouncing the name of the company, being fuzzy on the job description, and having run out of time to research the position are all likely to disqualify you.
-Hiring managers will take those as signs that you are not committed, diligent, or organized enough.
+Most interviewers and hiring managers will take those as signs that you are not committed, diligent, or organized enough.

-What can you do to avoid this misstep?
+What can you do to avoid this misstep during the job search?
 Dedicate some time to researching every company and position you are applying for, especially if an interview has been scheduled.
 Book a time block for due diligence on your calendar and treat it as an important appointment.
 If you are unsure how to pronounce the name of the company, call the main line and listen to how the receptionist says it (alternatively, look for company-produced videos on the website).
 Research the professionals you will be meeting with: Google and LinkedIn can give you insight into their career paths, hobbies, published articles, and more.
 Finally, prepare good questions to ask the interviewer.